Helix AU Core

 Linked Resources:

-• Patient Resource: Changes in patient data (e.g., contact info) may affect appointment reminders or outreach.
+• Patient resource: Updates to patient data such as contact details, may affect appointment reminders or outreach efforts.

-• Slot Resource: Booking or cancellation updates slot availability.
+• Slot resource: Booking or cancellation updates slot availability status.

-• More information can be found in FHIR page: Appointment
+• You can find more information at FHIR page: Appointment

 Conformance Requirements